CGamesPlay/hterminal/README.md

 Troubleshooting
 ===============

-- HTML prompt not displaying.
-Fish needs to be at least version 2.2.0 or else it will decide the prompt is too long and not display it.
 - Adjusting the content in fixed sections like hterminal-status may cause the window size to change.
 If responding to the SIGWINCH causes the window size to change again, this may lead to an infinite loop.

 Recommended reading